Giancarl021/cli-core-vault-extension/.github/README.md

 It is noticeable that both `data` and `temp` have the same methods.
 The difference is that `data` is persistent storage, while `temp` is temporary storage that can be cleared or destroyed without affecting the persistent data.

-The `secrets` property, on the other hand, provides methods to securely store, retrieve, and remove sensitive information using the underlying OS's secure storage mechanisms.
-That is the reason why its methods are synchronous and no `storage` property is exposed.
+The `secrets` property, on the other hand, provides methods to securely store, retrieve, and remove sensitive information using the underlying OS's secure storage mechanisms, if available.
+If not available, it falls back to a encrypted file using the `CLI_CORE_VAULT_KEY` environment variable as the encryption key.
+If the environment variable is not set, it will throw an error at the start of the application.

 ## Interceptors